onnlucky/hotel/readme.txt

 # selfapplication

-If a name appears all by itself in single statement, it selfactivates ... the only other use for such a statment would be if it is at the end of an code block to return that value.
+If a name appears all by itself in single statement, it selfactivates ... the only other use for such a statement would be if it is at the end of an code block to return that value.
 In that case you can use return name instead.

 so:
     print
 would actually print a newline ...

-implications, any bare statment is executed, so returning last value only works by typing: return value not value
+implications, any bare statement is executed, so returning last value only works by typing: return value not value